xtianus/yadaframework/docs/_sources/newEclipseProject.rst.txt

 If the imported project has some errors, first of right-click and choose "Gradle > Refresh Gradle Project".
 If it complains about some unbound system library, open "Properties > Java build path > Libraries" and remove the library.

-To build the library, run the "YadaTools - uploadArchives" task from "Run > Run Configurations... > Gradle Task".
-If you have some weird errors, try from the command line in the YadaTools folder and run ``gradlew uploadArchives --no-daemon`` because the Gradle daemon sometimes gets in the way...
+To build the library, run the "YadaTools - PublishToMavenLocal" task from "Run > Run Configurations... > Gradle Task".
+If you have some weird errors, try from the command line in the YadaTools folder and run ``gradlew PublishToMavenLocal --no-daemon`` because the Gradle daemon sometimes gets in the way...

 The First Project